omry/omegaconf/docs/source/grammar.rst

 In general, however, you can use the following rule of thumb:
 *you only need to escape characters that otherwise have a special meaning in the current context*.

-.. _escaping-in-sring-interpolations:
+.. _escaping-in-interpolation-strings:

-Escaping in string interpolations
+Escaping in interpolation strings
 +++++++++++++++++++++++++++++++++

 In order to define fields whose value is an interpolation-like string, interpolations can be escaped with ``\${``.